tharunShiv/command-shelf/README.md

 brew install --cask command-shelf
 ```

-### ⚠️ "App is Damaged" / "Cannot be opened" Error
+### ⚠️ MacOS Gatekeeper Warning

-Since this app is not notarized by Apple yet, macOS may block it.
-To fix this, run:
+Since this is an open-source tool not yet signed by Apple ($100/yr), macOS may flag it.
+You can safely bypass this with:

 ```bash
 xattr -cr "/Applications/Command Shelf.app"